Travel distance, frequency of return and the spread of disease: Discussion

-Our study has limitations.
-First, there is the inherent limitation of epidemiological modeling; it is known that the SI, SIR, SEIR and other classic disease models make assumptions which bound their accuracy \cite{cirillo2020tail,donnat2020modeling,Buchanan2020limits}.
-The estimates for the model parameters likely carry error \cite{ma2020epidemiological}, and we also assumed each agent was identical.
-Second, the scale of our analysis is restricted to the city-level (because our datasets are collected at this level) and so our findings do not necessarily generalize to the perhaps more important case of country-level and international travel policies.
+That said, an important limitation of this study is that it restricts exploration velocity in a very specific way, removing trips that extend beyond a certain $r$ or $f$.
+In reality, it is unclear how people would respond to policies that aim to restrict exploration velocity.
+True behavioral responses to different travel policies and what policies or mechanisms would be required to change individuals' behavior in a way that reduces exploration velocity are areas for future research.
+Further limitations of this study include the inherent limitations of simple epidemiological modeling; it is known that the SI, SIR, SEIR and other classic disease models make assumptions which bound their accuracy \cite{cirillo2020tail,donnat2020modeling,Buchanan2020limits}.
+The estimates for the model parameters likely carry error \cite{ma2020epidemiological}, and we also assumed that each agent was identical and that each exposure within a set radius carried equal likelihood of infection.
+Moreover, the scale of our analysis is restricted to the city level (because our datasets are collected at this level) and so our findings do not necessarily generalize to the perhaps more important case of country-level and international travel policies.
+If the $r\cdot f$ invariance, or some form of inverse relation between $r$ and $f$, holds for international mobility patterns, then, as at the city scale, lax distance limits could be compensated by strict frequency restrictions.
+This is a bold hypothesis, which should be tested in future work.
+Metapopulation disease models \cite{watts2005multiscale,colizza2007invasion,arino2006disease}, with their convenient trade off between realism and parsimony, seem like a good theoretical starting point for this effort.